MicroEJ/docs/Tutorials/trainingPQT.rst

 - Reminder of Foundation Libraries architecture.
 - Test Suite role in Abstraction Layer validation.
-- Run a Test Suite on a Device
+- Running a Test Suite on a Device

 Intended Audience
 =================

-The audience for this document is for VEE Port developers who want to validate an Abstraction Layer implementation or understand how to automatically run a Test Suite on their device.
+This training is designed for VEE Port developers who want to validate an Abstraction Layer implementation or understand how to automatically run a Test Suite on their device.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Good knowledge of the :ref:`overview` section.
+- A good understanding of the :ref:`overview` section.
-- Good knowledge of the :ref:`chapter-glossary`.
+- A basic knowledge of the :ref:`chapter-glossary`.
-- `ESP-WROVER-KIT V4.1 Evaluation Kit <https://docs.espressif.com/projects/esp-idf/en/stable/esp32/hw-reference/esp32/get-started-wrover-kit.html#get-started-esp-wrover-kit-v4-1-board-front>`_.
+- Access to the `ESP-WROVER-KIT V4.1 Evaluation Kit <https://docs.espressif.com/projects/esp-idf/en/stable/esp32/hw-reference/esp32/get-started-wrover-kit.html#get-started-esp-wrover-kit-v4-1-board-front>`_.

 Training Resources
 ==================